-The cobas° 5800 System and cobas° 6800/8800 Systems automatically detects adenovirus (species B,C and E), common human coronaviruses (229E, HKU1, NL63, OC43), human metapneumovirus, human rhinovirus/enterovirus, influenza A virus, influenza B virus, parainfluenza viruses 1, 2, 3, and 4, RSV, and SARS-CoV-2 for each individually processed sample and control, displaying individual target results for samples as well as test validity and overall results for controls.
+The cobas^{} 5800 system and cobas^{} 6800/8800 systems automatically detects adenovirus (species B, C and E), common human coronaviruses (229E, HKU1, NL63, OC43), human metapneumovirus, human rhinovirus/enterovirus, influenza A virus, influenza B virus, parainfluenza viruses 1, 2, 3, and 4, RSV, and SARS-CoV-2 for each individually processed sample and control, displaying individual target results for samples as well as validity for controls.

-Quality control and validity of results on the cobas® 5800 System
+Quality control and validity of results on the cobas[®] 5800 system and cobas[®] 6800/8800 systems with software version 2.0 or higher

-- One cobas° Buffer Negative Control [(-) Ctrl] and one positive control [RESP-FLEX (+) C] are processed at least every 72 hours or with every new kit lot.
-Positive and/or negative controls can be scheduled more frequently based on laboratory procedures and/or local regulations. - In the cobas° 5800 System software and/or report, check for flags and their associated results to ensure the result validity.
+- One cobas^{} Buffer Negative Control [(-) Ctrl] and one cobas^{} Respiratory flex Positive Control [RESP-FLEX (+) C] are processed at least every 72 hours or with every new kit lot.
+Positive and/or negative controls can be scheduled more frequently based on laboratory procedures and/or local regulations. - In the software and/or report, check for flags and their associated results to ensure the result validity corresponding test results (refer to the x800 Data Manager User Assistance for a 'List of flag codes').

-Invalidation of results is performed automatically by the cobas° 5800 software based on negative or positive control failures.
+Validation of results is performed automatically by the instrument software based on control results.

-NOTE: The cobas\ 5800 System will be delivered with the standard setting of running a set of controls (positive and negative) with every run, but can be configured to a less frequent scheduling up to every 72 hours based on laboratory procedures and/or local regulations.
+NOTE: The cobas^{} 5800 system and the cobas^{} 6800/8800 systems with software version 2.0 or higher will be delivered with the standard setting of running a set of controls (positive and negative) with every run, but can be configured to a less frequent scheduling up to every 72 hours based on laboratory procedures and/or local regulations.
 Please contact your Roche service engineer and/or Roche customer technical support for more information.